-Don’t Park Illegally in Ubud, Bali!
-Electronic Ticketing System (ETLE) Launches in 2026: Penalties, Targeted Areas, and Parking Guide
+Don't Park Illegally in Ubud, Bali!
+Electronic Ticketing System (ETLE) Launches in 2026: Fines, Road Sections, and Parking Guide

 ✏️ 編輯文章

-Don’t Park Illegally in Ubud, Bali!
-Electronic Ticketing System (ETLE) Launches in 2026: Penalties, Targeted Areas, and Parking Guide
+Don't Park Illegally in Ubud, Bali!
+Electronic Ticketing System (ETLE) Launches in 2026: Fines, Road Sections, and Parking Guide

-Anyone who’s been to Ubud knows how narrow the roads are.
-With so many tourists and vehicles, it’s common to see cars parked directly on the roadside—but starting April 28, the police are cracking down.
+Anyone who has visited Ubud knows how narrow the roads are.
+With so many tourists and vehicles, many people still insist on parking directly on the roadside—well, starting April 28, the police are getting serious.

-In the past, illegal parking in Ubud might only result in a warning sticker, and you could park there again without consequences.
+In the past, illegal parking in Ubud might have only resulted in a warning sticker, and you could keep doing it without consequences.
 But now, things have changed.

-Ubud police, along with the Roads Agency, Gianyar Regency Transportation Department, and Bali’s traditional community security force (pecalang), have launched enforcement on Jalan Raya Ubud, the busiest main street in Ubud.
-This time, it’s not just warning stickers—violators will receive electronic fines directly through the ETLE system (Indonesia’s Electronic Traffic Law Enforcement).
+Ubud police, in collaboration with the Roads Agency, Gianyar Regency Transportation Agency, and Bali’s traditional community security (pecalang), have launched a crackdown on Jalan Raya Ubud, the busiest main road in Ubud.
+This time, it’s not just about warning stickers—violators will receive electronic fines directly through the ETLE system (Indonesia’s Electronic Traffic Law Enforcement).

-During this operation, 15 vehicles were officially issued electronic fines, while 25 others received warning stickers.
+During this operation, 15 vehicles were officially issued electronic tickets, while another 25 received warning stickers.

 More About Private Car Hire